Skip to contents

 Optimized file

-The quality of the compression can be adjusted in the case of jpg files using the parameter qlty.
-However, it is recommended to keep this value above 90 to get a good image quality.
+The compression quality for jpg files can be adjusted using the qlty argument.
+However, it is recommended to keep this value above 90 to maintain good image quality.

 # Extreme case